agra-uni-bremen/libriscv/README.md

 ## Features

 * Abstract description of RISC-V instructions based on free monads
-* Custom expression language to perform arithmetic operations on arbitrary representations of RISC-V register/memory values
+* Custom expression language to perform operations on arbitrary types
-    * Values must not be concrete fixed-width integers
+    * Instruction operands must not be concrete fixed-width integers
     * Can also be SMT expressions for example (useful for symbolic execution)
 * Polymorphic implementations of byte-addressable memory and register file
 * Algebraic effects for instruction tracing etc